TopxT750/Notes/README.md

 - **Rich Text Formatting**: Customize your text with various fonts, colors, and styles.
 - **File Management**: Easily open, save, and manage text and rich text files.
 - **Custom Title Bar**: Enjoy a modern look with a borderless form and custom title bar.
-- **Search and Replace**: Quickly find and replace text within your documents.
-- **Auto-Save**: Automatically save your documents at regular intervals.
-- **Dark Mode**: Reduce eye strain with an optional dark theme.
-- **Print Support**: Print your documents directly from the application.

 ## Screenshots